PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: Efficient Storage Access With TCRs

 \paragraph{A Naive Table Scan.} A first (naive) approach to implement a table scan is to read table data using an existing Parquet reader.
 In our case, we use the GPU-based Parquet reader from RAPIDS cuDF~\cite{libcudf}, which supports GPUDirect Storage (GDS)~\cite{gds_website,kvikio_website} for efficient direct I/O and integrates with the PyTorch TCR.
 Conceptually, a CPU thread issues the \texttt{read()} in three sequential phases, illustrated as \circled{1} \emph{Blocking Parquet Reader} in~\Cref{fig:storage_overlap}.
 In the first phase, a CPU thread parses the Parquet file's metadata~\cite{influxdata2024parquetwide,starburst2025parquetorc,parquet_footer_parsing}.
 Second, multiple CPU threads from a pool are used to transfer the requested RowGroups (RGs) to GPU memory for saturating storage bandwidth~\cite{DBLP:journals/pacmmod/BoeschenZB24,DBLP:conf/damon/NicholsonCBA25}.
 Finally, GPU kernels decompress and decode the RGs loaded in GPU memory, producing an uncompressed columnar representation for downstream query~processing.
 The kernels are launched into the CUDA streams assigned to the CPU thread issuing the \texttt{read()} call.

 \paragraph{Analyzing the Naive Table Scan.} We identify several limitations of the blocking design used by the current GPU Parquet reader.
 First, I/O and GPU execution are strictly serialized: the GPU remains idle during I/O and can launch kernels only afterwards, as indicated by \raisebox{-0.3ex}{ \textbf{\fontfamily{phv}\selectfont $\circ$}} in~\Cref{fig:storage_overlap}.
 As a result, consumer operators (e.g., a join) can begin only after entire columns have been fully materialized in GPU memory, marked with \raisebox{0ex}{ \textbf{\fontfamily{phv}\selectfont $\bullet$}} in~\Cref{fig:storage_overlap}.
 Second, the reader first loads all requested RGs into GPU memory before decompressing and decoding them, placing substantial pressure on the limited GPU memory and increasing the risk of OOM errors.
 Third, the reader can only read one file at a time, limiting the ability to utilize multiple SSDs.
 In~\Cref{fig:storage_bmon}, we monitor the storage bus while scanning four files on four separate SSDs using \emph{Blocking Parquet Reader} with one thread.
-Due to the blocking design restrictions and the limitation to read only one file at a time, the effective I/O bandwidth during the read phase remains around 5~GiB/s, leaving the GPU idle and failing to exploit the aggregated SSD bandwidth of 25.6~GiB/s.
+Each SSD achieves a peak sequential read bandwidth of 6.4 GiB/s.
+Due to the blocking design and the restriction to reading one file at a time, only one SSD is active at any given time during our monitoring.
 Furthermore, during the GPU kernel phase, the storage bus is completely idle in turn.
 Overall, when using the \emph{Blocking Parquet Reader} to implement a table scan, sequential file reading followed by GPU kernel execution for decompression and decoding, the achieved average storage bandwidth is only 1.8~GiB/s, as shown on the left grey side of~\Cref{fig:reader_abalation}.